 When it comes to preserving yeast, moisture and oxygen are not your friends.
 Exposure to oxygen and moisture will reactivate the yeast, which is the last thing you want while storing in the freezer.

 Most freezers used today will self-defrost.
 Protection from defrost cycles is vital to preserving your yeast.
 During a defrost cycle, items will tend to warm, especially near the walls of the freezer.
 Even if it’s only a couple of degrees, this cycle of freeze, defrost, refreeze over some time will damage your yeast by building up moisture.

 Certain types of yeast will die if not appropriately prepared for storing in a freezer.
-Any moisture present, like that from wort or a beer, can pierce the yeast’s cell wall damaging or killing the yeast, thus making it unusable.
+Any moisture present, like that from wort, can pierce the yeast’s cell wall damaging or neutralizing the yeast, thus making it unusable.